 At ArtsEd, we believe that students, and their parents, should be given the assurance that they will achieve to the very best of their potential.
-This is achieved in both the academic and vocational aspects of the 'ArtsEd Curriculum' through the excellence of teaching and learning; fundamentally, this is set within an environment where pastoral care is at its heart and that is inclusive, nurturing and enables all our students to thrive.
+At ArtsEd this is achieved in both the academic and vocational aspects of the 'ArtsEd Curriculum' through the excellence of teaching and learning; fundamentally, this is set within an environment where pastoral care is at its heart and that is inclusive, nurturing and enables all our students to thrive.

 This is reflected in our strong academic results that show significant added value throughout each student's journey at the School.
-When asked, our students say that they feel their academic success at ArtsEd is a result of the excellent teaching that is coupled with feeling safe, valued and supported.
 There are small class sizes which enable us to know the individual student and develop highly productive working relationships between students and teachers.
 We are an academically non-selective school with a collaborative ethos that instils a sense of self-belief in our students which, when combined with the very significant levels of personal development, undoubtedly create the foundations for their academic success.

 This ethos within our school, coupled with small cohort sizes (number of students in Year 11: GCSE - 29; Year 13: A level - 11 and BTEC - 64), means that ArtsEd has a much small number of candidates sitting GCSE and A levels than most other independent schools; we also have a much wider spread of talent and ability.
 Consequently, it is inevitable that there will be fluctuations in the overall results of different cohorts; combined year group outcomes do not show the programmes of personalised support for individual students, nor do they reflect the significant progress made by them.
-The results at ArtsEd reflect the quality of teaching and learning, the ability of our students and their commitment to achieving their best throughout the time they are with us.